stellar-dapps/4m00se-dapp/docs/dev/roadmap.md

 - Optimize Render deployment / consider alternatives
 - Widget: Use CDN for script distribution
-- Widget: Package to npm
+- Widget: Package to npm/JSR
 - Release and changelog flow

 ## Development and tech debt

 - Clean up temporary and unused stuff (clean up TODOs — move here if necessary)
-- Disable Render self-ping
+- Analyze how Svelte stores work on client now and won't there be any issues/leaks with them — consider migration to signals or something
-- Mainnet adjustments
+- Stellar mainnet integration adjustments
 - Thorough error processing
 - Consider proper monitoring and error tracking
 - Proper TypeScript types everywhere